Fence Financing: Installation Cost & Loan Options

 How to finance a fence: 3 methods

-Here are three options to consider when shopping for a home improvement loan to pay for your new fence.
+Three options to consider when shopping for a home improvement loan to pay for your new fence are:

 Personal loans

-Borrowers use personal loans for pretty much anything, from swimming pools to new decks to kitchen remodels.
-Their particular benefit is that you can take out a loan without putting your home on the line.
-However, because they tend to be unsecured, personal loans may come with higher interest rates than secured loans.
+Borrowers use personal loans for almost anything, from swimming pools to new decks to kitchen remodels.
+The benefit is that you can take out a loan without putting your home on the line.
+However, because they tend to be unsecured, personal loans may have higher interest rates than secured ones.

-Here are two of our highly-rated personal loan partners offering personal loans that can be used to finance fence installation costs:
+Here are two of our highest-rated partners offering personal loans you can use to finance fence installation costs:

 LightStream

-LightStream, our best overall personal lender, offers a home improvement loan that can be used for financing the costs of a new fence.
-Available to borrowers with good-to-excellent credit, LightStream will beat other companies’ interest rates by 0.10 percentage points as part of their “Rate Beat” program.**
+LightStream offers a home improvement loan you can use to finance a new fence.
+Available to borrowers with good to excellent credit, LightStream will beat other companies’ interest rates by 0.10 percentage points as part of its “Rate Beat” program.

 - Credit score category: Excellent, good